codyx/mergeswap/oracle-api/README.md

 This is a serverless oracle API developed using Cloudflare Worker framework.

-The service accepts HTTP GET queries on `/?chainId=XYZ`, and returns a signed response of the type `OracleResponse` (see code).
+The service accepts HTTP GET queries on `/?chainId=XYZ`, and returns a JSON response of the type `OracleResponse` (see code).

+`OracleResponse` contains a field `envelope`, containing the oracle data under `message` and the `signature`. `message` is [ABI](https://docs.soliditylang.org/en/v0.8.16/abi-spec.html)-encoded as `(uint256 chainId, uint256 blockNumber, bytes32 blockHash)` for the latest block returned by the chain provider.
+The API also returns `chainId` and `signerAccount` for descriptive purposes.

 ## Setup.